Unification of integrability in supersymmetric gauge theories: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Davide Gaiotto for valuable discussions.
 This work is supported by the NSERC Discovery Grant program and by the Perimeter Institute for Theoretical Physics.
-Part of the research was conducted while JY was supported by the ERC Starting Grant No.\ 335739 ``Quantum fields and knot homologies'' funded by the European Research Council under the European Union's Seventh Framework Programme.
+Part of the research was conducted while JY was supported by the ERC Starting Grant No.\ 335739 ``Quantum fields and knot homologies'' funded by the European Research Council under the European Union's Seventh Framework Programme and by the National Key Research and Development Program of China (No.~2020YFA0713000).
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation.